Advice

 • The carmaker tells us that the driver can set the camera to capture video of an exciting drive or initiate storage of an event, even after it has occurred.
 The camera’s G-force sensors will automatically save video before, during, and after a collision or wake up the camera to record and store video if someone bumps the vehicle while parked.

-• The video records on a secure digital SD card you can remove to view stored videos on other devices.
+• The video records on a secure digital SD card that you can remove to view stored videos on other devices.